-115.41 Screening for risk of victimization and abusiveness Auditor Overall Determination: Meets Standard Auditor Discussion All inmates are assessed for risk of victimization and abusiveness during an intake screening upon intake.
-The assessment is a form on their JMS system that the intake officer completes.
+115.41 Screening for risk of victimization and abusiveness

+The auditor reviewed MCCC Policy 8.06 Inmate Education which also covers the screening process and screening documents for all inmates confined at the facility while the auditor was on site.
+The auditor observed an inmate during the intake process as he was screened.
+The screening was completed privately as there were no other inmates or staff present other than the booking officers.
+All inmates are assessed for risk of victimization and abusiveness during an intake screening upon intake.
+The assessment is a form on their JMS system that the intake officer completes with the inmate.
 The inmate is assessed again within 30 days for risk and appropriate housing and any time if referred, requested, there is an incident of sexual abuse or there is receipt of additional information that warrants a reassessment.
+The auditor interviewed the Registered Nurse (RN) employed by the facility who stated she reviews the intake screening assessment done upon intake as well to ensure that if the inmate has previously been sexually victimized, she can discuss this with them during their private health screening she conducts with them within 14 days of intake.